th-carux/jira_sync_automation/README.md

 4. **SYNC_METADATA**: Automatically manage sync metadata:
    - `customer_issue_id`: Stores source issue key in target issue
    - `last_sync_time`: Tracks when the last sync occurred

+**Value comparison for simple fields:** For simple types (text/string, number, single-select option), the tool compares the candidate new value with the current value on the target side and skips the update if they are identical.
+Complex types (multi-select, objects, ADF, attachments) are still updated directly.

 #### Sync Directions